 - The titular lost tribe in the Stargate Atlantis episode "The Lost Tribe".

 - The lost tribes of Israel are the Trope Namer.
 Either in The Bible or The Book of Mormon.
 Mormons believe that American Indians are descended from Jews (or more accurately, descended from Manassites who lived in Jerusalem.
 Europeans are mostly descended from Ephraim, so most people in the Americas are from Joseph).

-- In New Age beliefs, American Indians are aliens.
+- In some New Age beliefs, American Indians are aliens.

-- Lost tribes of Native North American are found all the time.
+- Lost tribes of Native North Americans are found all the time.
 They live like modern people and are really not all that different.
 In some cases they're not really "lost" at all, just not recognized as a tribe by the US or Canadian governments.

 - Previously unknown offshoots of the Jewish diaspora show up every decade or so, though many groups make up stories of Israelite descent as well.